 Fact: Coronavirus cannot be killed in cold weather.
 According to WHO, the normal human body temperature remains around 36.5°C to 37°C, and therefore, both, internal or external temperature has no impact on whether a person will contract coronavirus or not.

 Fact: Taking a hot bath will not prevent you from catching the virus.
 WHO, on the contrary, suggests that taking a bath with extremely hot water can be harmful for the skin.
 The best way to protect yourself is to continue using alcohol-based hand sanitizers, washing hands thoroughly and avoiding infection that could occur by touching your eyes, mouth, or nose.

 Fact: There has been no evidence to suggest that COVID-19 could be transmitted by mosquitoes.
 It primarily spreads through droplets generated when an infected person coughs or sneezes and then ends up touching a surface.
-It is therefore advised to refrain from touching any surface and keeping your hands clean at all times.
+It is therefore advised to refrain from touching any surface if required use germ-killing surface sprays to disinfect the area and keep your hands clean at all times.

 Fact: Lots of videos and messages have been doing the rounds all across social media about garlic having properties that can help you fight coronavirus.
 WHO, however, states that while garlic is "a healthy food that may have some antimicrobial properties", there's no evidence of it preventing contraction of the virus.